An Immigrant's Tale

 - "Thousands Are Sailing" by The Pogues has an immigrant from 1980s Ireland meet the ghost of an immigrant from 100 years earlier.

-- "Concrete Jungle" by Diafrix.
+- "Concrete Jungle" is a great hip-hop/reggae example by Diafrix.

 - Kristina fran Duvemala is a musical by ex-ABBA members Bjorn Ulvaeus and Benny Andersson, an adaptation of Moberg's novels.